El-Zedy/TDD-Lab/README.md

 ## unit testing lab using 'unittest' in python

 ### Create Tests using unittest framework
-- test one act as ex1.py
+- test one acts as ex1.py
-- test two act as ex2.py
+- test two acts as ex2.py

 #### Using the test techniques => write test cases to test the following function with respect to following rules :
 - Mentioned used techniques